-On the flipside, NFL players with a passion for country music have sometimes used their celebrity to leverage a little studio time.
+Likewise, NFL players with a passion for country music have sometimes used their celebrity to leverage a little studio time.
 The results of these singing (Dallas) Cowboys and All-Pro (Wichita) linemen are usually as unrelentingly corny as football and country puns.
-There are exceptions, though, with a couple of NFL stars transitioning to legitimate musical careers after stepping away from the game.
+There are exceptions, though, with a handful of NFL stars transitioning to legitimate musical careers after stepping away from the game.

 Terry Bradshaw's Musical Moonlighting

-Shreveport, La. country boy turned legendary Pittsburgh Steelers quarterback Terry Bradshaw has popped up on county and gospel albums for over 40 years.
-His 1976 cover of Hank Williams standard “I’m So Lonesome I Could Cry” became an unlikely top 20 hit.
-The album of the same name compensated for a celebrity’s musical limitations with a stellar supporting cast of Nashville studio legends—steel guitarist Pete Drake, keyboardist Pig Robbins, harmonica player Charlie McCoy and the Jordanaires.
+Hall of Fame quarterback Terry Bradshaw has popped up on county and gospel albums ever since his 1976 cover of Hank Williams standard "I'm So Lonesome I Could Cry" became an unlikely top 20 hit.
+The album of the same name compensated for a celebrity's musical limitations with a stellar supporting cast of Nashville studio legends--steel guitarist Pete Drake, keyboardist Pig Robbins, harmonica player Charlie McCoy and the Jordanaires.

 More recently, Bradshaw shared his personal faith by collaborating with bluegrass gospel band the Isaacs on their 2016 album Nature's Symphony in 432 (A Journey From Pain to Praise).